 The visit by the in-laws – good in that her fiancé’s mother is so god-awful that she gives you nightmares.
 The tension between Jessica, her fiancé and his parents and Mitzi is very good.
 It is realistic enough for any of us who have hideous memories of meeting “the fam” of a significant other.
 It is over the top enough to make us laugh and feel relief that nothing we experienced was ever quite this bad.

 Aside from that, I don’t like books where there’s no connection between title and content (excepting those with a series-based reason) and there isn’t here.
-I don’t like mystery protagonists who suddenly act stupid for the sake of moving the plot along, and that happens here at least once in a major way.
+No kitten except for the punning opportunity.
+I also don’t like mystery protagonists who suddenly act stupid for the sake of moving the plot along.
+That happens here at least once in a major way.

-I should, I suppose, read another of the ‘Reigning Cats and Dogs‘ series to get a better sense of Jessica and the pillock she’s engaged to.
-Other than the points I mention, it’s a fun, well-written and engaging mystery with mostly likeable characters.
+I should, I suppose, read another of Ms. Baxter’s ‘Reigning Cats and Dogs‘ series to get a better sense of Jessica and the pillock she’s engaged to.
+Other than the points I mention, Who’s Kitten Who? is a fun, well-written and engaging mystery with mostly likeable characters.

 (from 2011*) In the past week, I’ve been sent two Facebook requests to boycott the film Water for Elephants.
 ADI (Animal Defenders International) says that Have Trunk Will Travel, trainers of the elephants in the film, use abusive methods.
 This contradicts the trainers’ statement that they only use positive reinforcement.

 I watched the 2005 video ADI provided, and I think I don’t know enough about elephants to know.
 I went to Sara Gruen’s website.
-She’s the author of the novel on which the movie is based.
+She wrote the novel on which the movie is based.
 She is a supporter of animal welfare and several specific animal sanctuaries.
 While the author of the original material may not have much say over the movie production, having read her other novels, I couldn’t imagine Ms. Gruen not caring about the animal stars of a work in which she’s got a vested interest.
 But I still don’t know.

 I don’t think the trainers did themselves a favour by saying they only use reward-based training methods.
 No way electric prods look like positive reinforcement.
 But used in conjunction with reward?
 Necessary for effectiveness and safety?
 I don’t know.
 I do know that they and bull hooks do not look nice.
 But the appearance of something shouldn’t be the sole criterion for judging it.
 Lots of things don’t look nice, but there may be valid reasons for their use.
 Also, anything can be an instrument of cruelty if used incorrectly or to deliberately inflict pain.
 A dog’s leash, a horse’s reins.